vic-lsh/masa/reboot/snippets/flat-i2/README.md

 # README

-Assert `Masa <= Fifo` when:
+Failed to assert `Masa == Fifo-binary` when:

+* Use two hops.
-* Use one hop.
+* Use one executor thread.
 * Use static processing latency as 16ms.
-* Use one executor thread.
-* Enable `deadline` in `Masa`.

-# Tiny Observations

-* Again very interesting results.

-# Tiny Sparks

-* Make first hop static and second hop exponential.
-* Make first hop exponential and second hop static.